seamusdemora/PiFormulae/PackageMaintenance.md

 # Package Management:<br> Updating and Upgrading Raspbian (Raspberry Pi OS)

 In an earlier version of this recipe, I criticized Debian's documentation of their "package management" system.
 In fact, I said flatly that it was [god-awful](https://www.merriam-webster.com/dictionary/god-awful).
 I felt that was true - at the time.
-I've recently reviewed their documentation again, and found it to be _improved_... still somewhat disjointed and confusing - but improved.
+I've recently reviewed their documentation again, and found it to be _improved_... still somewhat disjointed - but improved.
 But [this inanity still exists](https://www.debian.org/doc/manuals/debian-handbook/sect.apt-get.en.html) in the Administrator's Handbook:

 >APT is a vast project, whose original plans included a graphical interface.
 It is based on a library which contains the core application, and apt-get is the first front end — command-line based — which was developed within the project. apt is a second command-line based front end provided by APT which overcomes some design mistakes of apt-get.
 >